Mousa-Sec/Net-Fundamentals/01_OSI_and_TCP_Models/03_The_Physical_Layer_and_Hardware.md

 * **NAS (Network Attached Storage):** Provides **File-level access**.
 When modifying a document, the entire file must be pulled across the network to memory, changed, and written entirely back.
 * **SAN (Storage Area Network):** Provides **Block-level access**.
 Functions like a local hard drive.
 If you change one paragraph in a massive file, it only rewrites those specific modified blocks.
 Highly efficient, often placed on isolated high-bandwidth networks, enterprise databases and Virtual Machines.

+# CompTIA Network+ N10-009 — Objective 1.2: Networking Functions

+### Content Delivery Network (CDN)
+* **Purpose:** Distributes data efficiently by caching files across a geographically distributed group of servers to speed up access for global end-users.
+* **In-Bracket Definition:** `(Geographically distributed servers that cache content locally to speed up web loading times)`
+* **Key Operations:** Instead of drawing all global traffic to a single central source server, traffic hits regional edge CDN nodes.
+This cuts down latency and optimizes bandwidth for rich media streams.

+### Virtual Private Network (VPN) Concentrator
+* **Purpose:** Acts as a specialized central connection hub that securely terminates encryption and decryption processing for thousands of simultaneous remote user connections.
+* **In-Bracket Definition:** `(A dedicated hardware device or software that manages and encrypts thousands of remote user VPN tunnels)`
+* **Key Operations:** Safely transports unencrypted payloads over insecure networks like the public internet.
+It utilizes specialized, high-throughput cryptographic hardware appliances (often built into Next-Gen Firewalls), though it can run via software for smaller scales.

+### Quality of Service (QoS) & Traffic Shaping
+* **Purpose:** Prioritizes specific business-critical network applications over general background traffic to optimize bandwidth and data delivery performance.
+* **In-Bracket Definition:** `(Prioritizing important data like voice or video over less critical traffic to prevent lag)`
+* **Key Operations:** Restructures bandwidth based on application profiles.
+Real-time media (voice/video) gets high priority, while delay-tolerant tasks (file copies) are throttled via adjustments on routers, firewalls, and switches.

+### Time to Live (TTL) in IP Packets
+* **Purpose:** A built-in protocol mechanism used to restrict how long a piece of data can exist on a network, preventing undeliverable packets from looping forever.
+* **In-Bracket Definition:** `(A counter in an IP packet that drops by 1 at each router to stop infinite looping)`
+* **Key Operations:** Resolves the threat of routing loops (where routers bounce packets infinitely).
+Every passing router hop drops the IPv4 header's TTL number by 1.
+Once it hits 0, the packet is immediately dropped.
+Linux/MacOS defaults to 64 hops; Windows defaults to 128 hops.

+### Time to Live (TTL) in Domain Name System (DNS)
+* **Purpose:** Specifies the exact duration that a local client operating system or intermediary resolver should save a resolved DNS record inside its memory.
+* **In-Bracket Definition:** `(The number of seconds a computer keeps a DNS address record in its cache before asking the server again)`
+* **Key Operations:** Measures data lifespans in seconds rather than hops.
+A TTL value of 300 instructs the local OS cache to preserve the domain mapping for exactly 300 seconds (5 minutes) before purging it and forcing a new look-up query.

 ## 4. Cabling & Connectors (Objective 1.5)
 * **Copper Categories:** Cat 5e (1 Gbps / 100m), Cat 6 (10 Gbps / 55m), Cat 6a (10 Gbps / 100m).
 * **Copper Connectors:** RJ45 (Network), RJ11 (Telephone).